Karumi/project-quality-assurance/agile-methodology.md

 Sprint Planning occurs in two parts.
 In the first part, the product owner and the development team agree on which product backlog items the Sprint will contain.
 The Product Owner will remind the product goal that will everybody focus the tasks of the Sprint on it.
 If the team is small and know wells the set of features, this part is done during the Sprint Planning meeting.
 If not, it's prepared in advance to be ready to review during the sprint planning meeting.
 Also, all items from the previous Sprint Backlog that are not finished will be added to this Sprint Backlog.

 In the Second Part, the development team determines how they will deliver the identified product backlog items.
 The development team may identify necessary tasks necessary to make that happen.
-The product backlog items identified for delivery and additional tasks, are called the Sprint Backlog.
+The product backlog items identified for delivery and additional tasks are called the Sprint Backlog.

 Once the development team and product owner establish the scope of the Sprint, no more items can be added to the Sprint Backlog.